OpenZWave/python-openzwave/README.rst

  - If you already have an 0.3.x version installed, you should update your installation as usual.
 Don't install it with pip as it can break your installation (maybe not if you don't remove old modules)

  - Support for windows, macosx, ... is not tested.
 Feel free to report bug and patches.
 We can try to support these plateforms.
-Don't have Windows at home so I can't help.
+I don't have Windows at home so I can't help.
 Same for mac.

  - Old installation process is deprecated and reserved for python-openzwave-developers and alternatives machines.